Employment Discrimination Laws – Chicago Discriminination Lawyers

 Cook County Employment Discrimination Law Attorneys

-Werman Salas P.C. counsels and represents individuals and workers with respect to all kinds of discrimination, harassment, and retaliation.
+Werman Salas P.C. counsels and represents individuals and workers with respect to all kinds of employment discrimination laws, harassment, and retaliation.

 It is illegal to discriminate in hiring, promotions, termination (known as wrongful termination) or other aspects of employment on the basis of a person’s race, gender, national origin, religion, disability, or age.
 It is also illegal to retaliate against an individual for opposing such practices, or consulting an attorney or the United States Equal Employment Opportunity Commission (EEOC) or equivalent state entity such as the Illinois Department of Human Rights (IDHR).
 In addition, various states, counties and cities also outlaw employment discrimination and wrongful termination on the basis of other classifications like marital status, military service or parental status.

 An employee in an employment discrimination and wrongful termination case must prove that the reason he or she was fired, or not hired or not promoted, is because of his or her “protected classification.”
 In other words, you have to prove that you were denied employment or a promotion because of your race, gender, ethnic background, age or other discriminatory factor.

 Proving employment discrimination and wrongful termination is done by one of two methods.
 The first method is called the “direct method” which is easier to prove, especially when someone other than the plaintiff hears the comment.
 The “direct method” often involves a direct admission, such as saying a woman does not belong in a man’s job.

 The second method is called the “indirect method” which is very much like it sounds and requires three steps:

 - Employee must prove that he or she is qualified for the promotion or job and is of a different social background, gender or other protected classification than others who received the promotion or job.

 - The company must give another reason for different treatment, such as poor performance but can be just about anything.